The (drill-free) way to hang decor in an RV

 Then when it came time to bring frames inside the RV I figured I’d leave the glass out.
 Not only does it make it easier to take photos, but I don’t have to worry about glass breaking.
 This was also because we were hanging the frames up with tacks originally so I was more concerned with them falling at that time.
 Now that we have the frames secured, I don’t see that being an issue.
 Either way, I wanted to mention it.
 And if you are concerned about it, you can always swap the glass for acrylic.

-I did have one wood frame that the velcro wasn’t adhering to as well as the others and I’m guessing it had some sort of finish that was preventing the velcro from sticking.
+I did have one wood frame that the velcro wasn’t adhering to and I’m guessing it had some sort of finish that was preventing the velcro from sticking.
 To fix this I lightly sanded down the back with rough sandpaper before re-cleaning and attaching the velcro.
 After that, the velcro adhered to the back without issues.

-Afterward, I cut my velcro strips and attached them to both the wall and frames.
+Next, attach the velcro where needed.
+Because I had a continuous roll of velcro vs. precut strips, I cut my velcro down to size before attached them to both the wall and frames.
 I’ll admit I’m impatient and mostly eye-balled where to put them, but I’d recommend measuring it out.
 The good news is that the velcro is somewhat forgiving so there’s some wiggle room when it comes to making sure the frame is hung up straight.

 To make sure my frames were hung up flat against the wall I did have to remove some of the stands that come attached to the back of the frame, as you can see below.
 I don’t plan to ever use these frames on a flat surface so I didn’t mind removing them.

 I couldn’t find any info on whether it’s better to have the male (rough side) or the female (smooth/fluffy side) against the wall so I don’t think it matters much.
 The color of the velcro shouldn’t matter either since you won’t see it, but I now prefer white because it looks cleaner on our white walls.